HOW A SURFBOARD IS MADE WITH LYNDON READ SURFBOARDS

 Surfers can never have too much wax and most brands get the job done.
 If the wax is not festive enough for you, get wax with a great scent.
 Guaranteed they’ll think of you every time they use the wax.

-If you can’t afford wax, there are some great clear surf grip stickers available on the market, like The New Pinline Deck Grip from boardriders.co.za.
+If you can’t afford wax, there are some great clear surf grip stickers available on the market, like Traction Grip from rydband.co.za.

 2. Surf Lessons